bjmt/quaqc/README.md

 ```

 In this example, a bedGraph file is created where each read is resized
 to 150 bp, centered around the 5-prime end of each read.
-This functionality
-can also be used to visualize the exact insertions, adjusting for the +4/-5
+(To use the original read sizes without resizing, simply set `--bedGraph-qlen` to 0.)
+This functionality can also be used to visualize the exact insertions, adjusting for the +4/-5 transposition shift:
-transposition shift:

 ```sh
 quaqc --bedGraph --bedGraph-tn5 --bedGraph-qlen 1 Sample.bam
 ```

+The +4/-5 shift can also be adjusted to use custom values via `--tn5-fwd` and `--tn5-rev`.

 ### Filtering a single-cell ATAC-seq BAM by cell type